acep-aedg/aedg-data-pond/README.md

 Using these files, to answer questions such as "What is the electrical capacity of the grid that serves Ketchikan?", a user would download `public_communities_capacity.csv` and filter to "Ketchikan" using their favorite tool.
 [TODO: create `public_communities_capacity.csv`]

+## Workflow

+We have adopted tagged releases to structure integration into the Rails app.
+Tags are prefixed with the letter "v" and have 2 digits - i.e. v[major].[minor].

+- Prior to the v1.0 release, minor releases will include schemas changes as required for development; tables will be added as data types are available.
+- Post v1.0, schema changes and revisions that would break the Rails app will constitute major revisions, and minor revisions will consist of table updates with new data

+To add or revise data, utilize a branch and PR with review.
+When the data are consistent enough to integrate into Rails, tag a release.
+These releases are intended to correspond to Jira versions and should consist of needed, identified, and documented changes.

+Data should be validated for internal consistency prior to posting.
+For instance, community id is required in all applicable tables and cannot be Null because it is the basic building block of AEDG.
+The full list of validation steps is currently being developed and will be posted when it is available.

+Additional data quality guidelines are also being developed.

 ##### TODO:
 * Add license